Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Results

 \section{Results}

-In this section, we detail the steps involved in the construction of a Neural CRN system and its associated supervised learning framework, using the example Neural ODE described above as the reference.
-Before delving into the construction process, we outline several assumptions and notational conventions used in our descriptions:
+In this section, we present the implementation of a supervised learning algorithm within the Neural CRNs framework.
+Before detailing the construction, we first introduce the assumptions and notational conventions used throughout the work.

 \begin{enumerate}